SWOT-Confluence/run-confluence-locally/README.md

 # REQUIREMENTS

 * docker installed locally - somewhere where you have sudo priveledges to the point where "docker --version" completes successfully (Install: https://docs.docker.com/engine/install/)
-* a dockerhub account (free)
+* a dockerhub account (free) and Docker Desktop on your local computer
 * singularity or apptainer installed on your HPC
 * a python environment

 # INSTRUCTIONS
-Choose either the HPC or local .ipynb notebook and follow these instructions
+These instructions provide an overall description for running confluence and can be paired with either the local or HPC notebook.
+In parentheses I indicate where to run the associated functions or where to place downloaded folders.
+For best results, choose either the HPC or local .ipynb notebook and then follow along.
+If running on an HPC, the notebook must exist in a local directory for the first few steps and also exist in the HPC to interact with singularity.

 ### Access Confluence Modules and Scripts (LOCAL)
 1. Fork and clone (locally, usually main branch) confluence modules - see bottom table for correct name/branch